-Freightos.com creates a page for Sellers and Service Providers to share basic information with Buyers about their organization, services offered and reviews.
-This will be available for the Buyer and will include information on the Sellers and Service Providers appearing in the Buyer’s search results.
+Freightos.com creates a page for Sellers and Service Providers to share basic information with Shippers about their organization, services offered and reviews.
+This will be available for the Shipper and will include information on the Sellers and Service Providers appearing in the Shipper’s search results.

 Freightos.com is not obligated to publish all provided information, nor is Freightos.com responsible for validating the content of the Seller profile page.
 Sellers assume all responsibility for the content published.

-Freightos.com will publish Buyers’ reviews of Seller services.
-These reviews are visible on Seller quotes and give Buyers additional information to help them select a Seller that provides good service.
-All reviews are solely the opinion and responsibility of the person posting the content and Freightos.com takes no responsibility and assumes no liability for reviews posted by Buyers.
+Freightos.com will publish Shipper’s reviews of Seller services.
+These reviews are visible on Seller Quotes in search results and give Shippers additional information to help them select a Seller that provides good service.
+All reviews are solely the opinion and responsibility of the person posting the content and Freightos.com takes no responsibility and assumes no liability for reviews posted by Shippers.

-- Buyers may not leave multiple reviews for the same shipment.
-If a second review is submitted for a single shipment, it will be removed from the platform.
+- Shippers may not leave multiple reviews for the same Shipment.
+If a second review is submitted for a single Shipment, it will be removed from the Platform.

 - Freightos.com will remove review comments if they are deemed untrue, malicious, obscene, or libelous.

-- Freightos.com will change reviews upon receiving a request directly from the Buyer.
+- Freightos.com will change reviews upon receiving a request directly from the Shipper.

-- Sellers may send us a comment to display on the Buyer review.
+- Sellers may send us a comment to display on the Shipper review.

 - Freightos.com reserves the right to publish and share metrics about Seller’s performance collected through the use of Freightos.com, such as response times or on-time deliveries.
 These may be published in the Reviews sections and on Seller’s profile page or elsewhere.

-- Buyer reviews should reflect the Freight service they have received from their Seller.
-3rd parties offering customs brokerage and insurance services should not be part of the seller review.
+- Shipper reviews should reflect the Freight service they have received from their Seller.
+Third-parties offering customs brokerage and insurance services should not be part of the seller review.

 - Freightos.com reserves the right to remove reviews not in accordance with our policy or not relevant to the Seller’s service.